Sputter/Evaporation Dual Chamber System (AJA Orion)

 |

-scale thin film deposition system has three Molecular Beam Epitaxy (MBE)
+deposition system has three Molecular Beam Epitaxy (MBE) systems, two

 interconnected through a linear transfer line.
 This system is uniquely